-The magnification of binoculars is the rating that is usually considered first and foremost.
-The magnification is the factor by which an object appears larger and closer.
+The magnification of binoculars is the factor by which an object appears larger and closer.
+The magnification is an important parameter when choosing which binoculars are the most suitable for an intended area of application.
 But what is the best magnification in binoculars?
-Although theoretically any magnification can be achieved, there are limits.

 Binoculars Magnification Explained

-The magnification of binoculars and their optical performance depends on a number of factors that are governed by the optical laws.
-Specifically the diffraction and refraction of light and how light behaves when it travels through different media.
+The magnification of binoculars and their optical performance depend on a number of factors determined by optical laws.
+In particular, the diffraction and refraction of light and how light behaves when it moves through different media.

 What Does Magnification On Binoculars Mean?